eventhelix/trace-to-sequence-diagram/readme.md

 ### Templates and Regular Expressions
 #### Trace Template
-The first order of business defining a regular expression that extracts information from the trace format.
-A example regular expression that extracts trace information from sample_trace.text is defined in customize.py:
+We start with defining a regular expression that extracts information from the trace format.
+A regular expression that extracts trace information from sample_trace.txt is shown below:

 		# The trace messages follow this high level format.
 The current regular expression
 		# assumes that all traces are of the format:
 		#
-		# [time][module.component][file]type body
+		# [time][component][file]type body
 		#
 		# time:         The trace begins with time information in square brackets
 		#